voukatas/Commander/README.md

     arg: can have the following values: 'all' 'type=linux|windows' 'your_uuid'
     c2-commands: possible values are c2-register c2-shell c2-sleep c2-quit
-      c2-register: Triggers the agent to register again.
-      c2-shell: It takes an shell command for the agent to execute. eg. c2-shell whoami
+      c2-register: Triggers the agent to register again. c2-shell cmd: It takes an shell command for the agent to execute. eg. c2-shell whoami
+         cmd: The command to execute.
-      c2-sleep: Configure the interval that an agent will check for tasks.
+      c2-sleep: Configure the interval that an agent will check for tasks. c2-session port: Instructs the agent to open a shell session with the server.
+         port: The port to connect to.
+If it is not provided it defaults to 5555.
       c2-quit: Forces an agent to quit.

   task delete arg